harvard-library/aspace-hvd-pui/README.md

 - Functionality
   - add a **Creators** facet to display of Collections within a Repository

+- TEMPORARY: used a later version of public/app/views/shared/_results.html.erb to solve a formatting issue.

 ## Configuration issues

 For the most part, configuration values that need to be set are in [public/plugin_init.rb](https://github.com/harvard-library/aspace-hvd-pui/blob/master/public/plugin_init.rb) .